N-Shar-ma/communIIITy/README.md

 1. Set up nginx/apache/similar and install your public certificates
 1. Start mongodb locally(preferred) or on a provider like AWS
 1. Run `npm start`, or `node server.js`.
 Remember to update your ports and mongodb database urls in the .env file as necessary.
-2. Create and add google credentials (client id and client secret), redirect uri, cookie secret and the institute's college domain (for example `iiitl.ac.in`)

 ### Connecting to backbone
 1. Currently, you need a signed certificate signed by certificate authority(ca) Pranav Gade\<pranavgade20@gmail.com\> to connect to the network.
 This will be moved to a crowd-concensus/proof-of-stake model in the future.